Zilog Z8000

+The Zilog Z8000 is a 16-bit microprocessor architecture designed by Zilog and introduced in early 1979.
+Two chips were initially released, differing only in the width of the address bus; the Z8001 had a 23-bit bus while the Z8002 had a 16-bit bus.
-The Z8000 ("zee- or zed-eight-thousand") is a 16-bit microprocessor introduced by Zilog in early 1979.
-The architecture was designed by Bernard Peuto while the logic and physical implementation was done by Masatoshi Shima, assisted by a small group of people.
-In contrast to most designs of the era, the Z8000 did not use microcode which allowed it to be implemented in only 17,500 transistors.

-The Z8000 was not Z80-compatible, although it featured many of the well-received design notes that made the Z80 popular.
-Among these was the ability for its registers to be combined and used as a single larger register - while the Z80 allowed two 8-bit registers to be used as a single 16-bit register, the Z8000 expanded this by allowing two 16-bit registers to operate as a 32-bit register, or four to operate as a 64-bit register.
-These combined registers were particularly useful for mathematical operations.
+Bernard Peuto designed the architecture, while Masatoshi Shima did the logic and physical implementation, assisted by a small group.
+In contrast to most designs of the era, the Z8000 does not use microcode, which allowed it to be implemented in only 17,500 transistors.
+The Z8000 is not Z80-compatible, but includes a number of design elements from it, such as combining two registers into one with twice the number of bits.
+The Z8000 expanded on the Z80 by allowing two 16-bit registers to operate as a 32-bit register, or four to operate as a 64-bit register.

-Although it was an attractive design for its era, and saw some use in the early 1980s, it was never as popular as the Z80.
-It was released after the 16-bit Intel 8086 (April 1978) and the same time as the less-expensive Intel 8088, and only months before the Motorola 68000 (September 1979), which had a 32-bit instruction set architecture and was roughly twice as fast.

-The Zilog Z80000 was a 32-bit follow-on design, launched in 1986.
+Although it saw some use in the early 1980s, it was never as popular as the Z80.
+It was released after the 16-bit 8086 (April 1978) and the same time as the less-expensive 8088, and only months before the 68000 (September 1979) with a 32-bit instruction set architecture and which is roughly twice as fast.
+The Z80000 was a 32-bit follow-on design that made it to a test sampling phase in 1986 without ever being released commercially.

-Features

-The Z8000 initially shipped in two versions; the Z8001 with a full 23-bit external address bus to allow it to access up to 8 megabytes of memory, and the Z8002, which supported only 16-bit addressing to allow 64 kilobytes of memory.
-This allowed the Z8002 to have eight fewer pins, shipping in a smaller 40-pin DIP format that made it less expensive to implement.
+History

+Z80

+In the early 1970s, Intel's management saw the microprocessor not so much as a product on its own, but as a way to create demand for their other products like static RAM and ROM.
+A reorganization in early 1974 further diluted the role of the microprocessor in the company.
+The designer of the Intel 4004 and Intel 8080, Federico Faggin, decided to leave the company and start one dedicated to microprocessor design.
+Faggin left on 31 October 1974, joined by Ralph Ungermann and, later, the logic designer Masatoshi Shima.

+Initially working on a concept for a simple microcontroller, Faggin eventually concluded that the economics of the industry demanded that they introduce a product at the high-end, not the low-end.
+This led to a new concept initially known as the "Super 80", but eventually emerging as the Zilog Z80.
+The Z80 was a significant advance on the 8080, running on a single +5V power supply and adding several nice features from the Motorola 6800.
+Released in 1976, it was soon a huge hit.